-I recently gathered with local leading manufacturing and distribution experts as part of our ongoing manufacturing roundtable series to discuss relevant topics, challenges and best practices in the industry.
-During this time, I had the opportunity to engage in discussion on making smarter, data-driven decisions.
+I recently gathered with local leading manufacturing and distribution experts as part of our ongoing manufacturing roundtable series to discuss relevant topics, challenges, and best practices in the industry.
+During this time, I had the opportunity to engage in discussions on making smarter, data-driven decisions.
 Debbie Altham, Sikich’s manufacturing technology expert, led the conversation.
 What I heard was valuable advice for distributors and manufacturers.

-Manufacturing leaders and business owners are constantly tracking data.
-From material costing, product yields and cycle times to employee hours, productivity and pay, numbers can easily blur and become a catalyst for costly mistakes.
+Manufacturing leaders and business owners are continually tracking data.
+From material costing, product yields, and cycle times to employee hours, productivity, and pay, numbers can easily blur and become a catalyst for costly mistakes.
 Close that Excel spreadsheet and start tracking key data and customer information the easy, effective way—read on to learn how to make data-driven decisions in your business.

 How to Address the Lack of Confidence You Have in Data

 Manufacturing processes have multiple variables, making it challenging to collect and track accurate data.
 Beyond human error, a number of issues present themselves (think: too many people managing one set of data, system failures, and missing inventory).
 At times, it can be difficult to see the return-on-investment in data collection since it’s not only labor-intensive but can be expensive and overwhelming.
 It’s no wonder manufacturers lack confidence in their data and systems.